akruszewski/gibl/manuscript/chapter2.md

       (test-n action-n))
 ```

-Optionally, the last test can be an `else` to use the specific action if none of the conditions above it match.
+Optionally, the last test can be an `else` to use the specific action if none of the conditions above match.

 As an example, here is one way to use `cond` in a definition: